top of page

 The Trail will be about 12.7 miles long.
 The northerly 6.8 miles will be a rail trail and the southerly 5.9 miles will be a riverside greenway trail.

 The Trail will allow and encourage use by walkers, runners, bicyclists, roller bladers and, when conditions permit, cross country skiers and snowshoers.
-It will be inviting for youth and elderly and, to the extent practicable, it will be universally accessible to people with mobility challenges.
+It will be inviting to people of all ages and, to the extent possible, it will be universally accessible.

-The first phase of construction, a 0.3-mile long section in Terrill Park, was completed in the fall of 2020.
+The first phase of construction, a 12-foot wide, 0.3-mile long section in Terrill Park, was completed in the fall of 2020.

-Construction of the first phase cost $125,000 and was made possible by a grant to the City from the National Park Service's Land and Water Conservation Fund (LWCF) and a matching contribution from the Friends of the Merrimack River Greenway Trail.
+Construction of the Phase 1 cost $125,000 and was made possible by a grant to the City from the National Park Service's Land and Water Conservation Fund (LWCF) and a matching contribution from the Friends of the Merrimack River Greenway Trail.
 Our contribution was made possible by large and small donations from generous businesses and individuals, in and around Concord.

-Efforts are underway to raise the necessary funding to continue constructing the trail north and south from there.
+Efforts are underway to raise the necessary funding to continue constructing the trail.

 bottom of page